chapel-lang/chapel/doc/rst/usingchapel/QUICKSTART.rst

 Chapel Quickstart Instructions
 ==============================

-*UNDER CONSTRUCTION: Chapel 1.16.0 is scheduled for release in October 2017.*

-These instructions are designed to help you get started with a source distribution of Chapel 1.16.0.
+These instructions are designed to help you get started with a source distribution of the latest Chapel release.

 In the following instructions, note that building and using Chapel as described in steps 2-5 disables optional and advanced features in the